 As with all legal documents, your LPA will need to be signed by all named parties (you and the attorneys) and witnessed by someone independent.

 The LPA must be registered with the Office of the Public Guardian before it can be used.
 There's a fee of £82 to register your LPA.
 If you’re on a low income or in receipt of certain benefits you may be able to obtain a reduction in or exemption from this fee.
-For more information please visit the Office of the Public Guardian
+For more information see how to claim a power of attorney fee refund

 You must register your LPA while you still have the mental capacity and it can’t be used during the registration process which takes about 9 weeks.
 If you lose mental capacity but signed the LPA while you still had mental capacity, your attorney can register it for you.